cyclr/docs/pages/v2/08-custom-connectors/04-create-a-connector/11-enhanced-objects.md

 </section>
 <section class="card">

-## Set up the connector method category
+## Set up a connector method category

 To use a custom object in connector method calls, such as in the method endpoint URL or the request body, you can use the system mergefield `CyclrObjectName`.
 Cyclr populates the `CyclrObjectName` mergefield with the name or value of the category.